hai-vr/hvr-ik/README.md

   - When false, the lower leg effector only suggests the direction of the bend, and the foot position will match.
 - **Use Chest**:
   - When closest to 1, the chest position and rotation will be influenced by the chest effector.
-  - When closest to 0, the chest position and rotation will be chosed by default as if there was no chest effector.
+  - When closest to 0, the chest position and rotation will be chosen by default as if there was no chest effector.
 - **Also Use Chest to Move Neck**:
   - When this is closest to 1 *and Use Chest* is also closest to 1, the chest position and rotation will influence the position of the neck, which may tilt the upper body.
   - Otherwise, the neck position will be solved by default as if there was no chest effector.